- Respiratory rate is the number of breaths taken per minute.

 - internal temperature

-Alcohol is a depressant that affects the central nervous system.
+Alcohol is a depressant that affects your central nervous system.
 The effects of alcohol continue to increase the more you consume.
-Roughly four to six servings of alcohol are enough to negatively impact the functioning of your central nervous system.

-Narcotics can have a major influence on the central nervous system.
-Some drugs may act as a depressant, while others act as stimulants.
+Opioids have a depressant effect on the central nervous system.
 The effects can be seen system-wide, from blood pressure to respiration rate.

 Hypothyroidism is caused by an underactive thyroid gland.
 The thyroid hormone plays an important role in many body processes, including respiration.

-Hypothyroidism can weaken the muscles of the lungs, making it harder to breath.
+Hypothyroidism can weaken the muscles of the lungs, making it harder to breathe.
 This can slow down your normal respiratory rate.

 Brain injuries or stroke